-- (3) The percentages are based on 48,682,884 shares of NL common stock outstanding as of the record date. - (4) Each of our directors or executive officers disclaims beneficial ownership of any shares of Kronos Worldwide or NL common stock, except to the extent he or she has a pecuniary interest in such shares, if any.
+- (2) The percentages are based on 115,894,098 shares of Kronos Worldwide common stock outstanding as of the record date. - (3) The percentages are based on 48,705,884 shares of NL common stock outstanding as of the record date. - (4) Each of our directors or executive officers disclaims beneficial ownership of any shares of Kronos Worldwide or NL common stock, except to the extent he or she has a pecuniary interest in such shares, if any. - (5) Stock ownership information for Mr. O'Brien and Mr. Watson is as of January 20, 2017 and May 26, 2016, respectively, the last day on which they served as one of our executive officers.